Colon and Rectal Cancer

-Take a look at the information we provide here about diagnosis, staging and treatment.
-When you’re ready, click the button to make an appointment with one of our physicians.
-We know it’s important that you get good information, and choose a treatment that’s best for you.
+Take a look at the information we provide here about risk factors, signs and symptoms, detection and diagnosis, staging, and treatment options for colorectal cancers.
+When you’re ready, click the button to make an appointment with one of our oncologists at a location convenient to you.
+We know it’s essential that you get useful information so that you can choose the best treatment for you.